Projects // Profile // Process // Book // Us

-MODU conducts design-led research to develop innovative models of climate adaptation.
-Our research development leads to new forms of low energy architecture and cities.
+MODU conducts design-led research to develop innovative strategies of climate adaptation for our cities and beyond.

 Self-Cooling Walls